Tegakis/simple_telegram_bot/README.md

-A telegram bot for learning the real-world words of the Chinese language, which I made for friends of linguists.
+A telegram bot for learning the real words of the Chinese language, which I made for friends of linguists.

 The main functionality:
 1. Translation of real words using the ChatGPT API